pakozm/xemsg/README.md

 Inputs:

-- s: a number with the socket identifier, as returned by `xe.socket`.
+- s: a SP socket object, as returned by `xe.socket`.

 Outputs: